 Mary leads teams on a diverse range of projects at Gustafson Porter + Bowman and is responsible for the design direction and day-to-day management of the office, together with Neil Porter.

-Mary leads projects with complex client and consultant groups, and her experience as an architect and wider knowledge of the industry has allowed her to integrate landscape more successfully in built schemes and share knowledge.
+Mary leads projects with complex client and consultant groups, and her experience as both a qualified Architect and Landscape Architect has allowed her to integrate landscape more successfully in built schemes and share knowledge.
 In London she is working at International Quarter London, Lincoln Square, and Luton Street in Westminster, which will form part of a wider green spine initiative in the Church Street area.
 Overseas, she is working on Seef Lusail in Doha, One Taikoo Place in Hong Kong, Europea Neo Brussels, and Valencia Parque Central in Spain.
 She has also worked on high-profile projects ranging from the Diana, Princess of Wales Memorial Fountain to Marina One in Singapore.
 Her particular interest is in the integration of landscape and architecture and the vital role landscape architecture can play in meeting today’s global challenges.
 Each scheme is designed to respond to its location and surrounding townscape, giving the space a character of their own.

 Mary studied architecture at the University of Virginia and the Architectural Association in London, graduating in 1988.
 She worked for Foster + Partners for over a decade, where she was one of the first female associates, and led the design teams for the Bilbao Metro, the Duisburg Microelectronic Centre, a private house in the US and several sustainable masterplans.
 In 1999 Mary joined architects Walters & Cohen as a Director, working on a luxury spa and residential scheme in Canary Wharf.
 In 2002, intrigued by the relationship between landscape architecture and the built environment, Mary joined Gustafson Porter.
 In 2011 she became a Founding Partner and from January 2017, Gustafson Porter became Gustafson Porter + Bowman in recognition of Mary’s contribution.